Reclamation and Remediation

 Ashford Farm Photos by Vanta E. Code III

 Highwall is transforming former mine land into a thriving space for agriculture, tourism, and job training.
-Follow our farmstand on Facebook to see what’s fresh, or book a stay in our SkyView Cabin to experience the beauty of Mingo County!
+Book a stay in our SkyView Cabin to experience the beauty of Mingo County!

 Highwall Council Day